-While it’s understandable to be worried about TEFL scams but the reality is there are very few out there in comparison to the thousands of legitimate jobs advertised online.
+While it’s understandable to be worried about TEFL scams the reality is there are very few out there in comparison to the thousands of legitimate jobs advertised.
 Nonetheless, it’s important to be aware of the signs of a scam or a bad employer, which is why we’ve put together some tips to help you stay safe during your job search!

 When to immediately walk away – TEFL scam alert!